 - Scenario 1 the demand curve shifts further to the left than the supply curve.
 In this case, the price will decrease, and the - quantity traded will fall.
 Scenario 2 the demand curve shifts to left by a smaller distance than the supply curve.
-In this case, the price will increase, and the quantity traded will fall.
-Scenario 3 the demand and supply curve shift by a similar distance such that the equilibrium price remains unchanged
+In this case, the price will increase, - and the quantity traded will fall.
+Scenario 3 the demand and supply curves shift by a similar distance such that the equilibrium price remains unchanged and the quantity traded falls.